ckdextergames/Icarus_mods/README.md

 *"They say the best things in life are free.
 This must not be one of them" -- Sol*

 __MXC Cot__

+***Note: due to changes made by the devs as of week 110, until further notice, the MXC Cot will not be avaialalbe.***

 Pre-printed cot for use as a bed.
 Cheap and reliable, with better buffs than sleeping on the ground.